aoloe/scribus-plugin-export-epub/README.md

 - get the text and its formatting to correctly export
   - rename epubexportScribusDoc to epubexportScribusDocument
   - create epubexportScribusDocumentItem as a proxy to PageItem
+- reactivate the part on marks in getTextRuns() (warning: StoryText::item(i) is now private and i have to find a new way to detect marks
+- the new zip library does not correctly write the mimetype as the first file. fix the order or add an openArchive method (taken from unzip?) to be able to append to an existing file (and first add only the manifest, close the file and reopen it)

 ## Inherited TODO